browserengineering/book/book/accessibility.md

 apps, and many people enable it as a personal preference.
 But it was an accessibility feature, often called high contrast or color filtering mode, long before then.
-Many other technologies, including text-to-speech, OCR, on-screen keyboards, and voice control were also pioneered by accessibility engineers before becoming widely-used.
+Many other technologies, including text-to-speech, optical character recognition, on-screen keyboards, and voice control were also pioneered by accessibility engineers before becoming widely used.

 We'll trigger dark mode in the event loop with `Ctrl-d`: